A pile of colorful antibiotic capsules on a blue surface.

 Understanding the Expiration of Antibiotics

-In the United States, the expiration date indicated in the medicine is the manufacturer's guarantee that the product will stand by until on the specified period only.
+In the United States, the expiration date indicated in the medicine is the manufacturer's guarantee that the product will stand by until the specified period only.
 After that, it loses its effectiveness.

 In sum, as soon as you get your prescribed drugs, the expiration date is at its most prudent and shortest.